Steps to Successful Forum Marketing

 Spend some time reading the forum to get a sense of the community's special quirks and cultural norms.
 Figure out who the influential users are and note which topics are perennial favorites.
 Learning this information will help you fit in more quickly.

-You'll also get a lot of valuable insight into what the most common questions are in your market, what problems people have, and what are the most common types of solutions.
-Invaluable data.
+You'll also get a lot of valuable insight into what the most common questions are in your market, what problems people have, and the most common types of solutions.

 Make Valuable and Useful Contributions to the Community

 This is the key to successful forum marketing.
 Whenever anyone asks a question related to your products or services, dazzle them with incredibly useful answers.
 These situations are opportunities to demonstrate your expertise and to generate goodwill.
-Backup your advice with links to trusted sources, and respond to follow up questions quickly.
+Back up your advice with links to trusted sources, and respond to questions quickly.

 Leave out your sales pitch at the beginning.
-Any hint of bias in your initial posts will erase all your hard work.
+Any hint of bias in your initial posts will erase all of your hard work.
 By keeping your answers objective, the entire community will start thinking of you as a trusted expert.
 They will soon start asking you for your recommendations.
 When you get direct inquiries for recommendations you may then safely mention your business without appearing biased.

 Put Your Website URL in Your Signature File

-Forum signatures are blocks of text or graphic that are attached to the end of all your posts.
+Forum signatures are blocks of text or graphics that are attached to the end of all your posts.
 Most people use signatures to display their favorite quotes or links to their favorite websites.
 Some forums also allow users to use set up to promote their own websites.
 If you are in a forum that allows self-promotional signatures, make sure you take full advantage of this opportunity and create a forum marketing signature that works.